Mahipal2005/Mahipal2005/README.md

 - 🌱 I’m currently learning **Full Stack**

-- 👯 I’m looking to collaborate on [Mintra clone](https://dynamic-fudge-27fced.netlify.app/)👋 Hi, I'm Mahipal!
+👋 Hi, I'm Mahipal!
 I'm a front-end developer skilled in HTML5, CSS3, JavaScript, and React.
 I'm passionate about creating intuitive and visually appealing web applications.

 💻 Currently, I'm expanding my expertise in full stack development through a course at Masai, where I'm learning the intricacies of both front-end and back-end technologies.